Anchorsify/Anchorsify.github.io/_summons/Bird.md

 The area beneath a Sky King in flight is subjected to heavy gusts of wind every time it beats its wings.
 Within that area (see "Shade") every time the IC reaches a multiple of 20 all clouds (such as from Mist Blaze Dance, or Hidden Mist Technique) are removed.

 **Titanic**
-Amahaou cannot dodge area-of-effect attacks; instead, they automatically block them as a Speed 0 defense.
-Amahaou cannot hide.
-Multi-throws inflict half damage to an Amahaou.
-Amahaou are too large to be affected by any jutsu or effects that work by binding or physically immobilizing them.
-They cannot be grappled by any enemies who are not Huge or larger.

 A Sky King cannot dodge any attack with a range greater than its current altitude.
 This means that it is completely unable to dodge any attack with a maximum range of greater than 100 yards (its maximum atitude).
 This does mean that it cannot dodge while on the ground.
+Amahaou cannot dodge Area of Effect attacks; instead, they block them automatically as a Speed 0 defense.
+They can not enter Stealth, nor Hide.
+They are too large to be knocked airborne, knocked back, or knocked prone, and ignore any jutsu or effects that work by binding or physically restraining them.
+Damage from all Small weapons (including Multi-throws) deals one-fourth its normal damage; damage from non-Large weapons deals half its normal damage, both of which are calculated before any potential Partial Success.
+Damage from any technique of D-rank or lower is halved in the same manner.

+Their physical damage bonus is doubled against anyone that is Huge in size; against anyone that is not Large or larger, it is instead tripled.
+They can not be grappled by anyone who is not Huge or Titanic in size, and take no penalties for grappling anyone that is not Huge or Titanic in size; gaining control of a grapple the creature initiated merely has the grapple end, rather than allowing them to take control of it.

-Attempting to parry the Amahaou's attacks requires either a Strength of 100 or more, or an unarmed physical damage bonus of 10 or greater, as well as both hands free.
+Anyone not of Huge size or larger attempting to parry an attack from this creature requires a Strength of 150 or more, or an unarmed physical damage bonus of 15 or greater.

 **Shade**
 When in flight, an Amahaou is considered to occupy an area with a 100 yard radius centered on its "actual" location; anyone in that area is effectively in melee range of it (not counting distance from the ground).
 Anyone below it is immune to any weather-based effects caused by thunderstorms, rain, and so forth.